 International Shipping Options to the Dominican Republic

-While not everyone sends full container loads to the Dominican Republic, but most of our clients choose this international shipping option.
-Less than full container loads are available, but for most clients, it will prove to be a bad choice.
+While not everyone sends full container loads to the Dominican Republic, most of our clients choose this international shipping option.
+Less than full container loads are available, but it will prove to be a bad choice for most clients.
 The D. R. is one of the locations for which it makes much more sense to send a full container load, as the overall cost of a partial shipment approaches that of a 20’ container quite quickly.

-If you are sending a vehicle in your shipment, you will want to send a 40’ container that has both your vehicle and your household goods.
-If you are sending a boat that does not fit into a container, then it is sent using a different method on a boat called roll on roll off where the boat is sent on its trailer.
+If you are sending a vehicle in your shipment, you will want to send a 40’ container with your vehicle and household goods.
+If you send a boat that does not fit into a container, it is sent using a different method on a boat called roll on roll off, where the boat is sent on its trailer.